Northern gannet: In culture

-Hunting on St. Kilda ceased in 1910, but the gannetry on Sula Sgeir is still exploited under a licence that permits 2,200 chicks to be taken each year.
-During the hunt, 10 men live on the island, and the cleaned birds are singed on a fire fuelled by their own oil-rich offal.
-The filleted birds are then taken to Stornoway, where each hunter receives 200 skins to give away or sell.
-The continuing existence of the practice of hunting and eating gannets attracts criticism in some quarters.
-The island's name "Sula Sgeir" itself derives from sula, meaning "gannet", and the Old Norse skerr, a skerry.
-Other sites that continued hunting into the 20th century were Eldey in Iceland, where the activity ceased in 1939, and Mykines, where small-scale culling still persists.
-About 500 young are culled for consumption each year in Mykines, using techniques similar to those of the Sula Sgeir hunts.

 Although the Bass Rock population fell to fewer than 4,000 pairs in the early 19th century, the population soon recovered once hunting ceased, and St. Kilda was harvested sustainably for hundreds of years.
 Elsewhere, the recovery was less complete.
 The Bird Rocks colony in the Gulf of St Lawrence may once have held 250,000 birds, but unchecked hunting, including for fish bait, meant that the population was only 1,000 birds by 1932, despite government protection since 1904.